Home Corporate Hackathon Guide Measuring Hackathon Success

 Measuring too narrow a slice of the funnel

 "We had 240 participants across 47 teams."
-That's a headline, not a measurement.
-Engagement is the easiest metric to capture, the first to be available, and the most photogenic — but it's the least correlated with whether the hackathon produced anything useful.
+That is a headline, not a measurement.
+Engagement is the easiest metric to capture and the most photogenic — but the least correlated with whether the hackathon produced anything useful.

-The same logic applies to stopping at the 30-day review.
-By 30 days the team is exhausted, the energy has dissipated, and there's a next quarter to focus on.
 The 6-month and 18-month reviews require someone to put them on the calendar — and they require leadership to keep showing up.
-The pattern that recurs: programs that produce commercialised opportunities are almost always the ones whose measurement cadence survived the year.
-The correlation is strong enough that the long cadence is worth treating as the program's critical path.
+Programmes that produce commercialised opportunities are almost always the ones whose measurement cadence survived the year.

 02